isaackohen/hollywood-sicbo-casino/README.md

 Unfortenantly machine broke after 1 day xD so never was able to actually make the complete app around automated live games.

+You can test this casino UI app at [http://hollywood-sicbo.vercel.app/](http://hollywood-sicbo.vercel.app/)

 ## Check page for more releases
 Unfortenantly due to pissing off [Softswiss.com](https://softswiss.com) this project never seen daylight, however the idea I've noted down below and maybe someone else can pick this up.